-How to install a clustered SQL Server 2012 Instance – step-by-step – Part 1
+How to Install a Clustered SQL Server 2012 Instance – Part 1

 In this series, I will demonstrate how to install a SQL Server 2012 clustered instance in a cluster of two nodes.
 In general, the installation will be done in two parts: